divyaa-shrestha/Cybersecurity/Phase4/termsofservice.md

 The system is provided for educational purposes without warranties.

 ## 7. Changes to Terms
 We may update these terms.
-Users will be notified via the system or email.
+Users will be notified via the system or email